App & Browser Testing Made Easy

 Cons

-• Expensive code maintenance and comparatively difficult administration management user interface.
+• Expensive code maintenance and comparatively complex administration management user interface.

-• Comes with a set of predefined rules and quality gates that define the expected code quality standards.
+• It comes with a set of predefined rules and quality gates that define the expected code quality standards.
 It

-Features: Generic test data, test coverage format, test execution report, analysis with SonarScanner.
+Features: Generic test data, test coverage format, test execution report, and analysis with SonarScanner.

-Use case: supports a wide range of programming languages, including Java, C/C++, C#, JavaScript, Python, PHP, and more.
+Use case: supports various programming languages, including Java, C/C++, C#, JavaScript, Python, PHP, and more.

 5. Jenkins

 Jenkins is a code coverage open-source tool.
-Its aim is to provide a continuous integration so that you can deliver your software in a consistent manner.
+It aims to provide continuous integration to deliver your software consistently.
 It’s written in Java.

 Pros: